 It’s National Arts in Education Week! 🎨🎶📚 We celebrate the power of the arts to inspire creativity, build confidence, and enrich learning for all students. #WeAreNassau #ArtsInEducation #ArtsMatter

-25 days ago, Nassau County School District
+about 2 months ago, Nassau County School District

 Graphic with Nassau County School District logo.
 Text reads “National Arts in Education Week 2025.”